ChrisCummins/paper-end2end-dl/code/README.md

 #### 3.3.
 Headless execution

-Running long running experiments in Jupyter Notebooks can cause a hassle, as any loss of connection or closing the browser window may halt execution.
-Because of this, we added a headless execution mode, which converts the Jupyter Notebooks into standalone Python scripts.
+Running long running experiments in Jupyter Notebooks can be a hassle, as any loss of connection to the notebook may halt execution.
+Because of this, we provide a headless execution mode, which converts the Jupyter Notebooks into standalone Python scripts.
 These scripts will produce the cached data which can be viewed from the Jupyter Notebooks.
 To use this headless execution mode, run:

 ```sh
 $ make run-batch